Will Ben Sims

 Well, augmented reality is not only a thing of museums but also open-air museums, and building a museum-based application will take exploration outside of the museums!

-Take cues from the mobile app industry that has also build a mobile app with perfect use of Augmented Reality.
+Take cues from the mobile app industry that has also built a mobile app with perfect use of Augmented Reality.

 ‘Keepappy’ - a wellness app that has AR components incorporated in it.
 Even the mobile gaming industry is leveraging AR’s power to the fullest - ‘Pokemon Go’ is an ideal example of how AR can be used in location-based explorations.